 This setting controls the maximum number of rows that the monitor will generate.
 The default setting of 100 is good enough for most sites, and you can increase or decrease the number depending on your website.
-For example, for a large ecommerce website with thousands of products, you can turn off the limit by setting it to 0.

 This option controls whether the 404 monitor ignores the query parameters when logging the 404 errors.
 Whether you should enable or disable this setting will depend on your website.
 We recommend that you keep this disabled at first, then enable it if you see a lot of errors in the log file that have the same URL but different query parameters.

 Rank Math has a built-in redirection manager that helps you get rid of 404 and other errors.
 The redirection section has a few settings that control how the redirections take place.
 Here is a preview of all the settings in this section.

 The Redirections section will be only visible in General Settings if you have already enabled the Redirections module from the Rank Math Dashboard.

 Let us understand what each of the settings does.